nimurphy/SimpleTodoList/readme.md

 `dotnet run web.dll`
 It can be hosted in IIS using the ASP.NET Core module using in-process hosting.
 See [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2) for instructions on configuring IIS.
 Note that the IIS website must be configured with a https binding.
 As the applicaiton uses a self-signed certificate, all browsers will present a security warning which must be bypassed to use the application.
+To build from source, clone the repository and build the Web.csproj project.
 ## Review
 Overall the application was successful.
 All requirements were met or addressed.
 The use of LiteDB for data persistence should perform at least as well as SQLite and in theory better than an Entity Framework based implementation.